Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for temporal and decision-making tasks: Results

-In this study, we trained a network with two inputs where each one has a different function.
-One is a ``Set" signal and the other is a ``Reset" signal.
-If the network receives a stimulus in the S-input, the output turns into a high-level.
-If the network receives a stimulus in the R-input, the output returns a low-level signal.
-Two consecutive S-signals or R-signals does not change the output state.
+In this study, we trained a network with two inputs with different functions.
+One works as a ``Set" signal (S-input), and the other is a ``Reset" signal (R-input).
+If the network receives a pulse in the S-input, then the output turns to High.
+If the network receives a stimulus in the R-input, then the output turns to Low.
+Two consecutive pulses to the same input do not change the output state.
 Table \ref{tabla_flipflop} summarizes the rule learned by the network.
-Time series are 600 mS length to show different changes in the inputs during the same time-lapse.
-Figure \ref{fig_07} shows the response of a Neural network successfully trained to perform the task with 6 different samples of the testing set.
-The training data set consist of trains of random stimuli at the S-input and R-input with noise corresponding to the Table \ref{tabla_flipflop} target output.
+Time series are 400 ms in length to show different changes in the inputs during the same time-lapse.